 3.3.3Error Correction SuggestionsAAYesYes

-4.1.1Syntax analysisAYesYes
+4.1.1Syntactic analysisAYesYes

-Issues identified by the study and directions for their resolution
+Challenges identified by the study and directions for their resolution

-Issues found in Web pages (HTML)
+Issues found in web pages (HTML)

 Issues found in the PDF file

-2. Some documents do not have markup or bookmarks, which may make it difficult for screen reader users to understand the content of the document.
-(Success Criterion 1.3.1, "Information and Relationships")
+2. Some are not marked up or bookmarked, which can make it difficult for screen reader users to understand the content of the document (Criterion 1.3.1 Information and Relevance)

-3. Untitled files identified (Success Criteria Page 2.4.2 Title)
+3. Untitled Files Verified (Success Criterion - Page 2.4.2 Title)

-Overview of Accessibility by Material Type
+Overview of accessibility by document type

-Agenda, minutes, and meeting materials
+Proceedings, minutes, and meeting materials

-Initiatives to Improve Accessibility
+Efforts to Improve Accessibility

-Presentation materials
+Presentation material

-Initiatives to Improve Accessibility
+Efforts to Improve Accessibility

 • Simplify content by reducing the amount of information per slide